gaolongsen/gaolongsen.github.io/_posts/2022-01-02-Robot Direct Kinematics - Coordinate System and Its Transformation.md

 Imagine how to determine the coordinates of the point P in the coordinate system {A} if we know the current rotation angle of each joint of the robot?
 Such a problem has bothered me for a long time.

-The first problem we encountered in robot kinematics is the forward kinematics problem.
+The first problem we encountered in robot kinematics is the direct kinematics problem.
 That is, determine the position of the robot's end-effector after knowing the status of each of its joints.

 ## 1. Description of position and posture